krestenkrab/riak-java-pb-client/README.markdown

 class in `lib/protobuf-java-2.3.0.jar` which also needs to be in your class path for the library to work.

-Here is a complete program to list the entire contents of a riak store.
+Here is a complete program to list the entire contents of a Riak store.

     RiakClient client = new RiakClient("127.0.0.1");